conduktor/conduktor-gateway-demos/chaos/Readme.md

     --request DELETE "conduktor-gateway:8888/admin/interceptors/v1/vcluster/someCluster/interceptors/random-bytes"
 ```

-and confirm the removal of the interceptor from the tenant `someCluster`;
+and confirm the removal of the interceptor from the virtual cluster `someCluster`;

 ```bash
 docker-compose exec kafka-client \